jonnor/ESC-CNN-microcontroller/report/report.md

 The Barcelona Noise Monitoring System[@BarcelonaNoiseMonitoring] had 86 sound sensors as of 2018.[@BarcelonaNoiseMonitoring2018].
 CENSE[@CENSE] project plans to install around 150 sensors in Lorient, France[@CENSESensor].

-To keep costs low and support a dense coverage, the sensor nodes are aften designed to operate wirelessly.
+To keep costs low and support a dense coverage, the sensor nodes are often designed to operate wirelessly.
 Communication is done using wireless radio technologies such as WiFi, GSM, NB-IoT or 6LoWPAN.
 Energy to power the sensor is harvested, either using solar power or from streetlight powered at night.
 A battery backup allows the sensor to continue operating also when energy is momentarily unavailable.

-These sensor networks enable continious logging of the sound level (Leq dB).
+These sensor networks enable continuous logging of the sound level (Leq dB).
 Typical measurement resolution are per-minute, per second or per 125ms.
 Sound level sensors in Europe are designed to specifications of IEC 61672-1 Sound Level Meters[@IECSoundLevelMeters], with an accuracy of either Class 2 or Class 1.